vemoreno/blog/_posts/2017-07-12-extensibility-is-the-next-big-thing-in-saas.markdown

   - 2017-05-13-a-massive-ransomware-attack-targets-organizations-around-the-globe
   - 2015-12-15-security-trends-for-2016
 tags:
-  - security
-  - data-breach
+  - Extend
-  - ransomware
+  - extensibility
-  - wannacry
+  - Customizability
 ---

 Trello sold at $500 million because it was the go-to tool for starting a project.
 Want to organize ideas for your work/creative live/app/etc.?
 Just join Trello, it's perfect for that.